Axlotos/Kuan/README.md

 ### Kios

-Once Kuan is a working kernel (not good just working) i will work on Kios or in fancy terms Kuan Input/Output System.
+Once Kuan is a working kernel (not good just working) I will work on Kios or Kuan Input/Output System.
-If you want to be *really* fancy you could call it Kernel of Unlimited AwsomeNess Input/Output System ;)

 My idea for Kios is that it's going to be sort of like a shell but you use a more basic version of GNU assembly such as running "movq $5 %rax" to put the value 5 into the rax register.
 Then, of course you can run syscall to talk to Kuan.